COMBINE-lab/salmon/doc/source/salmon.rst

 is to be observed based on its internal GC content.

 You can use the FASTQC software followed by
-`MultiQC with transcriptome GC distributions <http://multiqc.info/docs/#theoretical-gc-content>` to check if your samples exhibit strong GC bias, that is, under-representation of some sub-sequences of the transcriptome.
+`MultiQC with transcriptome GC distributions <http://multiqc.info/docs/#theoretical-gc-content>`_ to check if your samples exhibit strong GC bias, i.e. under-representation of some sub-sequences of the transcriptome.
 If they do, we obviously recommend using the ``--gcBias`` flag.
-Or you can simply run with ``--gcBias`` in any case, as it does not impair quantification for samples without GC bias, it just takes a few more minutes per sample.
-For samples with moderate to high GC bias, correction for this bias at the fragment level has been show to reduce isoform quantification errors [#alpine]_ [#salmon]_.
+Or you can simply run Salmon with ``--gcBias`` in any case, as it does not impair quantification for samples without GC bias, it just takes a few more minutes per sample.
+For samples with moderate to high GC bias, correction for this bias at the fragment level has been shown to reduce isoform quantification errors [#alpine]_ [#salmon]_.

 This bias is distinct from the primer biases learned with the ``--seqBias`` option.
 Though these biases are distinct, they are not completely independent.